ColdBox/coldbox-zero-to-hero/STEPS.md

 ## 9 - Build the Login & Logout Flow

-### 9.1 - Build the Login Form

-#### 9.1.1 - Install CBMessageBox via Commandbox
+### Make Messages Prettier

-We used flash, but that's too much work, lets go nuts and reuse a module:
+We used flash, but that's too much work, lets go nuts and reuse a module `cbmessagebox` which will produce Bootstrap compliant messages.

 `install cbmessagebox && coldbox reinit`